AliElSaleh/RiftBuild/README.md

 Hello %thisisacmdvar   # this will expand to 1 (or 0 if not mentioned in the cmd line)
 ```

 Command line arguments can come in handy when you want to do some basic control flow.
-Like enabling address sanitizer for example
+Like enabling address sanitizer for example.
 ```make
 riftbuild someapp.build asan mode=debug